Practical Linux, Windows Server and cloud guides for IT pros.

 Diagram showing which machine types should upgrade to Ubuntu 26.04 now, soon or later.

-Who should upgrade now
+Who should upgrade now?

-Labs, test boxes, secondary desktops and personal machines are the natural first wave.
+Labs, test boxes, secondary desktops, and personal machines are the natural first wave.
 They give you real experience with the release and surface any tooling surprises without putting your most sensitive systems at risk.

-Who should wait a bit
+Who should wait?

 Production servers, revenue-critical desktops, shared family machines, and heavily managed enterprise endpoints should not treat the LTS launch day as a deadline.
 The cost of one VPN regression, one identity issue, or one package assumption breaking is simply higher.

-Waiting does not mean distrust.
-It means sequencing.
 Let update channels settle, validate drivers, confirm your auth path, and make sure the new defaults do not surprise your automation.

 • Wait if the machine is hard to recover quickly.